orelrahum/evil-twin/readme.md

 #### Option 1 - Full attack
   - Scanning the network for possible APs to attack
   - Choosing AP and client that is connected to the AP
-  - Attack them, that is disconnect them from each other
+  - Attack them.
+That is, disconnect them from each other
   - Run the fake AP

   In this option the name of the fake AP will be as the name of the choosen AP